-You shouldn't form an opinion on someone or something based purely on what you see on the surface, because usually after taking a deeper look, the person or thing will not be what you expected it to be.
+One should not form an opinion on someone or something based purely on what is seen on the surface, because after taking a deeper look, the person or thing may be very different than what was expected.

 The phrase goes back to at least the mid-19th century, as seen in the newspaper Piqua Democrat, June 1867:

-The print in the newspaper I was looking at was really small and hard to read, but even so, I tried quoting it as accurately as possible.
+The print in the newspaper I was looking at was really small and hard to read, but even so, I tried quoting it as accurately as I could.
 Regardless, there was enough clarity to make out the phrase for sure.